Patrikur/docs/content/index.md

 Basil includes several utility classes for easily applying `display: flex;` and its related properties:

 - `.flex-row` and `.flex-col` change the flex direction.
-- Additional classes are provided for controlling alignment along both axes: `.flex-row-center`, `.flex-col-center`, `.flex-row-between`, `.flex-col-between`, etc.
+- Additional classes are provided for controlling alignment along both axes: `.flex-row-justifyCenter`, `.flex-col-alignCenter`, `.flex-row-justifyBetween`, `.flex-col-justifyBetween`, etc.
 - For larger screens (minimum width of 764px), the same functionality is available with the `.big:` prefix.

 ## Padding and Margin